andrewnyr/old-as211562/content/pages/index.md

   - section_id: about
     type: section_content
     title: About
-    content: >-
+    content: >
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+      welcome to the homepage of my personal network, as211562. this mainly exists for educational purposes as i navigate the intricacies of advanced network topologies.
     actions:
       - label: Contact Me
         url: /contact